 Approval for the ISO DIS 22003 part 1 & 2– Requirements for FSMS CBs

-ViaSyst actively contributes developing the key ISO standards for CBs using the ViaSyst audit management software, e.g. ISO DIS 22003 part 1 & 2, for which the results of the parallel balloting of the DIS version are now available.
+ViaSyst actively contributes developing the key ISO standards for CBs using the ViaSyst audit management software (read more), e.g. ISO DIS 22003 part 1 & 2, for which the results of the parallel balloting of the DIS version are now available.

 Both standards are about Requirements for bodies providing audit and certification of food safety management systems, whereby: